Mary MacSwiney: Vice-President of post-De Valera Sinn Féin

 In March 1926 Sinn Féin held its annual Ard Fheis, and the topic on the agenda was whether the party should accept the legitimacy of the Dáil and enter it.
-De Valera had come to believe that abstentionism was not a workable tactic and now saw the need to become the elected government of the Dáil.
+De Valera had come to believe that abstentionism was not a workable tactic and now saw the need to become the elected government of the Dáil and republicanise the Free State from within.
 De Valera proposed a motion to accept the Free State Constitution (contingent on the abolition of the Oath of Allegiance), but it was narrowly defeated by a vote of 223 to 218, with MacSwiney amongst those starkly opposed.
-However, De Valera immediately resigned from the party and walked out, and in doing so took the great majority of Sinn Féin support with him.
-De Valera and his supporter would go on to immediately form a new Irish republican party, Fianna Fáil.
-Following the split, MacSwiney became Vice-President of Sinn Féin.
+De Valera immediately resigned from the party and walked out, taking the great majority of Sinn Féin support with him.
+De Valera and his supporters would go on to immediately form a new Irish republican party, Fianna Fáil.
+Following the split, MacSwiney became vice-president of what remained of Sinn Féin.
 She had not foreseen De Valera walking out of the party, believing he would accept the vote against his motion and was greatly bittered when he left, condemning him.

 At the June 1927 general election, MacSwiney lost her seat in the Dáil, as did every other remaining Sinn Féin TD, as their place as the primary republican party was completely eclipsed by Fianna Fáil.
-When a second general election was called that same year, Sinn Féin did not have the ability to contest it as they were completely depleted of funds.
+When a second general election was called that September, Sinn Féin did not have the ability to contest it as they were completely depleted of funds.
 MacSwiney called for a boycott of the election by the voters, declaring "no true Irish citizen can vote for any of the other parties".

-MacSwiney continued her efforts to reinvigorate the party but when Cumann na nGaedheal lost the 1932 election, she felt there was less need for the extreme oppositional position she had previously taken.
+MacSwiney continued her efforts to reinvigorate the party.
+However, when De Valera's Fianna Fáil won the 1932 election, she felt there was less need for the extreme oppositional position she had previously taken.
 However, the fragmentation of the rigid republican side continued with the membership also drifting to the left, which MacSwiney opposed.
 In 1933 MacSwiney resigned from Cumann na mBan, and founded Mná na Poblachta instead.
 In 1934 she resigned from Sinn Féin when Fr Michael O'Flanagan was elected president since he was a Free State civil servant.